-The original idea behind this book was to explain to my parishioners the most recent changes in translation; but as it progressed, it turned into a kind of guide in which I have tried to share with my readers the depth of the Mass as I see it and pray it.
+The original idea behind this book was to explain to my parishioners the most recent changes in translation; but as it progressed, it turned into a kind of guidebook in which I try to share with my readers the depth of the Mass as I see it and pray it.
 I hope it will help you.